 In particular compliance with statutory and other regulatory standards.
 This Committee has been tasked with keeping such matters/capacity under on-going review in order to mitigate and minimise the potential for failures to arise within critical paths.
-As at last year it remains the case that organisational compliance across a range of regulatory and quasi regulatory areas needs attention to avoid disconnection between operations and good practice once resources become available.
+Prior to and then exacerbated by the reduced operational capacity during the pandemic it remains the case that organisational compliance across a range of regulatory and quasi regulatory areas needs attention to avoid disconnection between operations and good practice once resources become available.